RUSSIAN & UKRAINIAN CAT BREEDS

 Cats probably arrived in Russian region on the early trade routes and no doubt included Angoras and Persians that may have interbred with wild steppe and forest cats.
 This is speculation because there is little documentary evidence of cats in Russia and only vague descriptions.
 The history of the Siberian breed began in the 1980s with the birth of the cat fancy in the Soviet Union.
 The first cat club – and the first cat show - was in Riga [now in Latvia], followed by Moscow, then Leningrad.
 Dozens of cat lovers turned up with their pets.
 There were already illustrated books about cats, and hopeful owners tried to match their cats to the breeds depicted.
 From the homes and factories came cats that owners entered "Maine Coons", "Norwegians", and "Balinese."
 Shorthaired colourpoints were called “Siamese” by the owner.
 Of course none were those breeds, but some became the foundation for a native Russian breed and what better name for a breed than “Siberian cat” as this name was already rooted in oral tradition.

 The modern Siberian breed developed, to some extent, after the Second World War from free-ranging cats from Leningrad (St Petersburg) and Moscow.
-The colourpointed variety appears to have originated during the 1960s through matings with colourpointed feral cats in the Neva River region in Leningrad.
-However they were unknown outside of Russia until borders with Western Europe began to open up.
+The colourpointed variety (Neva Masquerade) appears to have originated during the 1960s through matings with colourpointed feral cats in the Neva River region in Leningrad.
+However, they were unknown outside of Russia until borders with Western Europe began to open up.
+Where did those colourpointed feral cats came from?
+Was it a natural spread of the colourpoint gene from Asia or had there been matings with pet Siamese cats belonging to wealthy or well-travelled families at the end of the 19th/start of the 20th century?
+Although the Neva Masquerade is not due to intentional crossing with colourpointed longhairs, a Himalayan breeder, Elizabeth Tyrell, became involved with Siberians and this has raised suspicions among some.

 It had to be semi-longhair, but the local cat populations varied in conformation so cat fanciers had to decide what features to fix in their new breed, partly based on the prevailing type and partly based on making the Siberian cat distinct from the Maine Coon and Norwegian Forest Cat.
 The Siberian was recognised by the Kotofei Cat Club in Moscow in 1987.
 In 1990, after some refining, a breed standard was adopted by the Soviet Felinological Federation.
 In 1991 the first international standard was developed and the newly formed WCF was the first to recognise the Siberian and its colourpointed sister-breed, the Siberian colourpoint (Neva Masquerade).